 For Trains docker images, including previous versions, see Trains in Docker Hub.
 However, pulling the Trains Docker image directly is not required.
 We provide a docker compose YAML file that does this for you.
 The docker compose file is included in the instructions on this page.

 - You must be logged in as a user with sudo privileges.

 - Use bash for all command-line instructions in this installation.

-To launch Trains Server on Linux or Mac OS X:
+To launch your Trains Server on Linux or Mac OS X, do the following:

 - Install Docker.
 The instructions depend upon your operating system:

 - Verify the Docker CE installation.
 Execute the command:

 Hello from Docker!
 This message shows that your installation appears to be working correctly.
 To generate this message, Docker took the following steps: 1.
 The Docker client contacted the Docker daemon.
 2. The Docker daemon pulled the "hello-world" image from the Docker Hub. (amd64) 3.
 The Docker daemon created a new container from that image which runs the executable that produces the output you are currently reading.
 4. The Docker daemon streamed that output to the Docker client, which sent it to your terminal.

 - For Linux, only, install docker-compose.
 Execute the following commands (for more information,

 see Install Docker Compose in the Docker documentation):